Pocket Fantasies, For Solo Guitar (Fellow Guitar Music Collection Volume 2) by Thomas Fellow.

-Two Tiny Feet are short (but equally-long) pieces, inspired by Thomas’ daughter’s feet.
-Left has a pretty tune with offbeat accompaniments which bounces along happily, whilst Right feels quite riffy.
+Two Tiny Feet are short (but equal length) pieces, inspired by Thomas’s daughter’s feet.
+Left has a pretty tune with offbeat accompaniments which bounces along happily, whilst Right feels quite ‘riffy’.

-These are not didactic pieces and in that regard, they begin to fall outside the scope of this review, but Thomas’ approach of brilliantly thought-through and worked-out realisations, acts like a leitmotif through his work and it is on confident display here.
+These are not didactic pieces and in that regard, they begin to fall outside the scope of this review, but Thomas’s approach of brilliantly thought-through and worked-out realisations, acts like a ‘leitmotif’ through his work and it is on confident display here.

 The same is true of the last pieces: Minotaur, Tarantula and Fancy Dances.
 With left-hand tapping, big dynamic ranges, string-slapping and palm-muting all on display, these are pieces for the concert platform rather than the classroom.
-At the same time, exciting and vibrant – it’s a pity conservatoire students are not more familiar with them.
+At the same time they are exciting and vibrant – it’s a pity conservatoire students are not more familiar with them.